MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ImportWhatInfo.md

   - Traditional Chinese
   - Turkish

   If you'd like to opt out of target language updates during a re-import, simply uncheck **Campaign and ad group languages** in your import options.
 Please note that if you import target languages from Google Ads but your Microsoft Advertising campaigns don't have any, all supported targeted languages will still be imported regardless of whether or not you opted out of target language updates.
-If we don't support any of the targeted languages you imported from Google Ads, your campaign will not import and be flagged with the error message: “Unsupported target languages.”
+If we don't support any of the targeted languages you imported from Google Ads, your campaign will not import and be flagged with the error message: â€œUnsupported target languages.â€

 - **Location targeting**